ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Introduction

 This architecture draws from a productive tension in social choice theory.
 Arrow's impossibility theorem \citep{arrow1951social} demonstrates that any aggregator of individual rankings must violate at least one fairness axiom (Pareto efficiency, independence of irrelevant alternatives, non-dictatorship) on some preference profiles.
 In learning, we \emph{exploit} these violations as inductive biases: context dependence (IIA violations) yields nonlinearity; specialization (ND violations) yields sparsity and winner-take-all dynamics; partial monotonicity (Pareto-like behavior) stabilizes training.
 The name ``ArrowFlow'' reflects both this connection to Arrow's theorem and the flow of ordering information through the network layers.

 \paragraph{What ArrowFlow is---and is not.} ArrowFlow is not designed to be the most accurate or fastest classifier.
-It is a \emph{fundamentally different computational paradigm}: a hierarchical, filter-based machine learning system that operates entirely in the space of permutations.
-The contribution is the paradigm itself---showing that competitive classification is achievable without any floating-point parameters in the core computation, and that ordinal architectures possess structural advantages (noise robustness, privacy preservation, graceful handling of missing data) that are absent from conventional methods.
+It is a \emph{fundamentally different computational paradigm}: a hierarchical, filter-based machine learning system whose core layers operate entirely in the space of permutations (with a real-valued encoder only at the input).
+The contribution is the paradigm itself---showing that competitive classification is achievable without any floating-point parameters in the core computation, and that ordinal architectures possess structural advantages (noise robustness, rank-only/magnitude-hiding operation, graceful handling of missing data) that are not automatic in conventional methods unless rank transformations or robust preprocessing are added.